 Kratom is a plant-based ingredient found in powder, tea, and capsules.
-It is marketed and sold as a “miracle” solution to many illnesses.
-In reality, kratom is a dangerous substance that acts like a painkiller and can trigger addiction.
-People taking kratom can overdose and die.
+It is marketed and sold as a “miracle” solution for many illnesses.
+In reality, kratom is a dangerous substance that acts like an opioid painkiller and can cause addiction, organ failure, psychosis, and death.
 The Centers for Disease Control (CDC) has linked more than 150 overdose deaths to kratom use.